HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn the good expression “ feel immersed in.”
+I am happy to learn you can say” she can’t manage her medications.”

 ★★★★★